chryswoods/siremol.org/chryswoods.com/parallel_python/reduce.md

 `reduce` takes two required arguments and one additional, optional argument:

-1. The reduction function used to reduce a pair of arguments to a single result, e.g. `sum` takes two arguments and returns the sum of those arguments.
+1. The reduction function used to reduce a pair of arguments to a single result, e.g. `add` takes two arguments and returns the sum of those arguments.
 This can be any function that accepts two arguments and returns a single result.